 Eye Protection – Understand Your Hazards

-When choosing your protective eye gear, it is important to understand your work environment and the potential hazards.
+When choosing your protective eye gear, it is essential to understand your work environment and the potential hazards.

-The dangers will depend on the type of operations that are carried out in your residential, commercial or industrial premises.
+The dangers will depend on the type of operations carried out in your residential, commercial, or industrial premises.

 The most common forms of hazards are solid objects and particles.
 Solid projectiles can cause irreversible harm to the eye tissues, and the damage could escalate into infections and even vision loss.

-The common projectiles that could be dangerous include concrete, metal, wood and tools.
-You should also note that particles of dust or similar contaminants will injure the eyes by abrading the cornea.
+The standard projectiles that could be dangerous include concrete, metal, wood, and tools.
+You should also note that dust particles or similar contaminants will injure the eyes by abrading the cornea.

 Chemicals will have a dangerous effect on your eyes, and continuous exposure will lead to long-term degradation of the tissues.
-You will need to guard against splashes of liquid compounds and fumes from vaporized chemicals.
+You must guard against splashes of liquid compounds and fumes from vaporized chemicals.

-Radiation is a hazard which is often ignored in the workplace because its immediate impact is not as prominent as chemicals or solid projectiles.
-Unfortunately, radiation in the form infrared radiation, ultraviolet light and visible light will increase the risk of vision loss over time.
+Radiation is a hazard often ignored in the workplace because its immediate impact is not as prominent as chemicals or solid projectiles.
+Unfortunately, radiation radiation, ultraviolet light, and visible light will increase the risk of vision loss over time.

-If you work in a laboratory or hospital, you will need to guard against infections pathogens.
-Disease-causing microorganisms can infiltrate eyes through blood and other body fluids.
+If you work in a laboratory or hospital, you must guard against infections and pathogens.
+Disease-causing microorganisms can infiltrate the eyes through blood and other body fluids.